CasperTBangHansen/Fetching-and-cleaning-AIS-data/README.md

 Note: Make sure the following path exists "{FOLDER_NAME}/{GEO_AREA}/{SHIPTYPE}"

 ## Clean the AIS data
+The following steps shows how to import and clean the AIS data.
+A working example can be found in [clean_example.py](clean_example.py)
 ### Step 1
 Setup the initial variables for file handling:
 ```python